ElianHugh/freshwater/README.md

 > [!NOTE]
 > This package is under active development and its functionality may change over time.

-freshwater provides server-side rendering utilities for plumber2 backends:
+freshwater is an HTML-first server-side rendering layer for plumber2:

 - composable HTML templates (slots, parameters, and fragments)
 - template caching